siberianfox/g2wiki/Digital-IO.md

 {do2:n}
 …
 {doN:n}

 {do:n}     Group of all digital outputs
 </pre>

 Digital outputs have these attributes (using do1 as an example)

 	Name | Description | Values
 	------|------------|---------
-	{do1mo: | mode | 0=active low, 1=active high
+	{do1mo: | mode | 0=active low, 1=active high, 2=disabled

-A digital output "pin" may be a physical pin or the output may be an internal signal.
-For example...

-**Configuration Values** Output pins can be configured in JSON via `do`_N_ as below:
+Notes:
+- Mode
+  - Mode will return NULL if an output is queried that is not available due to hardware of configuration
+  - _Note: Mode settings will [change in furtture releases](#future-digital-output-settings)_

+### Future Digital Output Settings

    Name | Description | Values
    ------|------------|---------